 - 1. Mid Term Exam (PEI): Practical and theory questions referred to the contents of both theory and laboratory classes. - 2.
 Development of Laboratory Practices (SL): Continuous assessment of practical work at the laboratory.
-The student behavior, interest, and motivation will be also taken into account. - 3.
+The student behavior, interest, and motivation will be also taken into account.
+Completion of 5 proposed practical exercises, as well as classroom demonstration that the knowledge required to carry them out has been acquired.
+The student's attitude, interest, and participation will be taken into account.
+To assess the degree of completion of the practical exercises, the student must submit a report for each proposed practice, in which the results obtained and their analysis must be presented.
+The practical exercises are organized as follows - a.
+Introduction to Neural Networks (MLP): working with MATLAB and solving exercises. - b.
+Introduction to Convolutional Neural Networks (CNNs): design and implementation of CNNbased classifiers. - c.
+Neural Control and System Identification: working with MATLAB and using MLPs for control and system identification. - d.
+Fuzzy Logic: working with MATLAB and solving exercises. - e.
+Fuzzy Control: design and implementation of Fuzzy based contollers. - 3.
 Global Laboratory Evaluation (PL): Final practical work related with the fuzzy controller applied to control an autonomous vehicle using the racing simulator TORCS, including an oral presentation and documentation.
 The performance of the provided solution will be also taken into account.